-The City of Peterborough 2019 Development Charges (DC) Background Study is presented as part of the process to lead to the approval of a new DC by-law in compliance with the Development Charges Act, 1997 (DCA).
+This City of Peterborough 2019 Development Charges (DC) Background Study is presented as part of the process to lead to the approval of new DC by-laws in compliance with the Development Charges Act, 1997 (DCA).
 The study is prepared in accordance with the DCA and associated Regulations, including the amendments that came into force on January 1, 2016.